 How do I handle accents and non-native speakers?

-For a team that has done it before: 4–8 weeks to integrate a cloud API end-to-end with noise suppression, keyterm biasing, and an evaluation harness.
+For a team that has done it before: 4–8 weeks to integrate a cloud API end-to-end with noise suppression, keyterm biasing, and an evaluation suite.
 3–6 months for a self-hosted pipeline with custom fine-tuning.
 For budget ranges, see our software estimating guide.

 What to Read Next